 Mr. Stahly entered his farm in this township in October, 1840, and moved on it in July, 1842; since that time this farm has been his home; here his children were born, and lived until they married and found homes for themselves.
 In his financial affairs Mr. Stahly has been quite successful -he has a pleasant home and a good farm of 157 acres, besides helping his children to secure homes.
 He first entered 80 acres, and when he settled on it there were but two settlers within a mile.
 The roads at this time were not cut out, and he was forced to cut his own road for two miles in order to reach his land.
 He has long been a member of the Amish Church.

 (Christian bought the 80 acres that is today Amish Acres for his son Moses.
+Moses C. Stahly (b.
+1849) married Mary Nisley (b.
+1852) April 25, 1872.
+They had eight children: Mattie, Emma, Fannie, Ablraham, Bessie, Alice, Ezra, and Mary Ellen.
 The first buildings were constructed in 1873.
-Moses' father-in-law, Noah Nissley, purchased the farm when Moses moved to Reno County, Kansas, and built the main house in 1893.
+Moses' cousin, Noah Nisley, purchased the farm when Moses moved to Reno County, Kansas, and built the main house in 1893.
 Manases Kuhns, Nissley's son-in-law took over the farm and remained its owner until it was sold at auction following his death.
 Today the Stahly-Nissley-Kuhns farm is listed on the National Register of Historic Places)